-They’ve set personal and team goals for improvement.
-Hitters work to build strength .
+They set personal and team goals for improvement.
+Hitters work to build strength.
 Pitchers focus on finesse.
 Defensive players develop endurance.
 When they improve personally, the team is more productive.

 4. They take days off to rest physically and mentally.

-They understand the importance of rest and repair, and how it makes them stronger.
-Many of the players are friends off the field as well, and their support and camaraderie shows up at game time.
+They understand the importance of rest and repair both physically and mentally.
+Humor is a big part of the team, and many players are friends off the field.
+Their support and camaraderie is reflected on the field.

 5. They make errors and get over it.

 Let’s face it.
 Mistakes happen.
 And in baseball, there can be lots of errors.
-The veteran players have made it a point to help the newer guys learn from their mistakes, shake it off, and keep playing.
-Leadership of team and of self plays a HUGE role in this being successful.
+The veteran players have made it a point to help the newer guys learn from their mistakes, shake them off, and keep playing.
+The team’s leadership and self play a huge role in the team’s success.

 6. They practice to make progress.

-As with any thing we want to master, we have to build skills and best practices, and do them over and over until they become routine.
-Pitcher Tim Lincecum is our 2 time CY young award winner at age 26.
-He contributes his success to his pre and post game regimens, something he’s practiced since his little league days.
+As with anything we want to master, we must build skills and best practices and do them repeatedly until they become routine.
+Former pitcher Tim Lincecum is our two-time CY Young Award winner at age 26.
+When he played for the Giants, he attributed his success to his pre and post-game regimens, something he practiced since his little league days.